 Wall Street’s Washington Shrug ‘No Mystery’

 Speaking to CNBC news, Peter Boockvar, chief investment officer at Bleakley Advisory Group, stated that there should be “no mystery” about the fact that the markets didn’t react negatively to the scenes in Washington, indicating that the events have no bearing on the long term economic future.
 He did, however, label the scenes “disturbing” and disgraceful.
 Other analysts and experts appear to have echoed Boockvar’s point of view.
 It’s expected that Congress will now deliver $2,000 stimulus cheques to all American citizens and will increase spending on infrastructure.
 Other measures are expected to be taken to help aid economic recovery following the impact of the Covid-19 pandemic.
+However, not everyone is resolute in their positivity, as a strong warning against complacency on global economy from IMF Chief has been raised.

 The S&P 500 rose 1.5% after Joe Biden’s election victory confirmation in Congress, meanwhile the Dow Jones Industrial Average rose by 1%, hitting an intraday high of over 31,000.
 The Nasdaq composite was 2.1% higher, surpassing 13,000 for the first time ever.
 These rises came on top of gains made on the previous day, when Democrat Raphael Warnock won the first of the two Georgia run-offs.
+At BestBrokerReviews, we bring you coverage of all the latest financial news, such as current developments pertaining to PNC Financial Services looking to buy BBVA in the US.